M1XZG/Raspberry-pi-kiosk-config/README.md

 ## Pixel Desktop Autostart

-The [LXDE-pi/autostart](LXDE-pi/autostart) script should be placed into the directory
+The [autostart](autostart) script should be placed into the directory

-    mkdir -p ~/.config/lxsession/LXDE-pi/
+    mkdir -p ~/.config/lxsession/
-    cp LXDE-pi/autostart ~/.config/lxsession/LXDE-pi/autostart
+    cp autostart ~/.config/lxsession/autostart

 ## Starting Chromium in Kiosk mode

-The [LXDE-pi/boot-kiosk.sh](LXDE-pi/boot-kiosk.sh) script is called from the [LXDE-pi/autostart](LXDE-pi/autostart) script, it simply launches the chromium browser in `kiosk` mode to the URL provided in the script.
+The [boot-kiosk.sh](boot-kiosk.sh) script is called from the [autostart](autostart) script, it simply launches the chromium browser in `kiosk` mode to the URL provided in the script.

 # Controlling the Kiosk display